-Proper fitting helps you use your cane safely and effectively.
-When fitting the cane, stand up straight and wear the shoes you will normally use to walk.
-If your cane doesn’t feel right, ask your doctor, nurse, or physical therapist (PT) to check the fit.
+Correct fitting helps you use your cane safely and effectively.
+When fitting the cane, stand up straight and wear the shoes you'll normally use to walk.
+If your cane doesn’t feel right, ask your healthcare provider, nurse, or physical therapist (PT) to check the fit.

 A cane is often used after crutches or a walker.
 It helps with balance as you regain strength and mobility.
 Many different kinds of canes are available.
-Some have only one tip.
-Others have four tips to aid balance.
-Hold the cane on the unaffected (stronger or uninjured) side unless told otherwise.
+Some have only 1 tip.
+Others have 4 tips to aid balance.
+Hold the cane on the stronger or uninjured side unless told otherwise.

 Press the buttons to lengthen or shorten an adjustable metal cane.
 A wooden cane must be cut to the right height.

 The cane should have nonskid rubber tips to prevent slipping.
 Change any tip that looks worn.

 Keep the cane away from your feet so you don’t trip.